susanev/door/README.md

 A `Door` object can

 - display an inscription
+# maybe each of these states need to be instantiated
 - be either open or closed, and
 - be either locked or unlocked